 Add water to a pot along with frozen peach slices and frozen mangoes.

 Cook till they get soft.
 Then add cardamom powder

-- Once then get soft, smash or run through a food processor.
+Once they get soft, smash or run through a food processor.

-You can make this recipe in a streamer too.
+- You can make this recipe on a streamer too.

 Talk to your baby’s Pediatrician before starting any new food.